Guitar Hero: Metallica: Promotion

 Players that pre-ordered Guitar Hero: Metallica through GameStop stores received a second kickpedal with pre-orders.
 Other stores offered Guitar Hero: Metallica-branded drumsticks with pre-orders.

 A demo version of the game was released on Xbox Live on March 20, 2009, with four playable songs: Metallica's "Sad but True" and "Seek & Destroy", Alice in Chains' "No Excuses" and Queen's "Stone Cold Crazy".
 All four instruments are playable.
 There is no Expert+ for the drums in the demo.
 Metallica made an appearance at the 2009 SXSW Music Festival held a week before the game's release for a "not-so-secret" performance, with demonstration stations set up to allow attendees to play the game.
-The game was the primary sponsor for Aric Almirola's Number 8 car in the 2009 NASCAR Sprint Cup Series Goody's Fast Relief 500 run during the weekend of the game's release.
+The game was the primary sponsor for Aric Almirola's Number 8 car in the 2009 NASCAR Sprint Cup Series Goody's Fast Relief 500 run during the weekend of the game's release, alongside a primary sponsorship in collaboration with GameStop for Joey Logano's Number 20 car in the 2009 NASCAR Nationwide Series O'Reilly 300 which ran in the weekend following the game's release.
 Two television commercials, in the same style as those for Guitar Hero World Tour that parody the scene from Risky Business where Tom Cruise dances in his underwear during Bob Seger's song "Old Time Rock and Roll", were prepared for the game and were directed by Brett Ratner.
 The ads, which first aired during the 2009 NCAA basketball tournament, features NCAA coaches Bob Knight, Mike Krzyzewski, Roy Williams, and Rick Pitino along with the current members of Metallica.